pladisdev/Discord-AI-With-STT/README.md

 - Create a discord bot using the Discord Developer Portal and add the bot the server you want the bot in.
 Permissions (I believe) needed are Read Messages, Speak, Connect. ```https://discord.com/developers```
 - Edit the discord_AI script with your discord bot TOKEN and edit which roles and persons you want to be able to command the bot.

+### Commands
+- !join to have the bot join a VC you are currently in
+- !leave to have the bot leave your VC
+- !quit to close the program

 ### Messaging in guild
 - Just @ or reply to your bot to get a response